 Most of the products currently offered on our site are our general stock program that we can always order in for clients pressed for time, but we offer a lot of unique small batch items too — limited quantity products just for the brick and mortar store.
 Currently we’ve started our own brand, which will consist of traditional suits, jackets, trousers, a variety of different shirts, shoes, and many more casual pieces going forward.

 If we’re talking fabrics, we also take pride in obtaining an excellent assortment of them.
 We have really good relationships with our fabric suppliers who carry some of the best fabrics in the industry: Loro Piana, Drago, Holland & Sherry, Scabal, and many others.
-You can find our list on our website.
+You can find our list of mills here.

 R: Can you tell me a bit more about your current brand Anatoly & Sons?
 What is it that sets you apart from your competition?